What Does “Home” Mean to a Person with Dementia

 As far as how to handle this request, it depends on the level of the person’s cognitive impairment.
 There are two ways to handle this (at least!).

 Try staying on the home topic but redirect their focus.
 So when they say “I want to go home,” reply with “We all love home, don’t we?
 My favorite memory of home is when we would plant the garden.”
-You are still talking about home but you’ve introduced a new related topic, the garden.
+You are still talking about home but you’ve interested a new topic, the garden.
 This is a gentle redirection rather than the typical “Let’s go for ice cream!” more abrupt redirection.

 Validate and Reassure your person with dementia